rust-lang/book/src/ch04-03-slices.md

-We will be discussing iterators in more detail in Chapter 16, but for now, know that `iter` is a method that returns each element in a collection, and `enumerate` modifies the result of `iter` and returns each element as part of a tuple instead, where the first element of the tuple is the index, and the second element is a reference to the element itself.
+We will be discussing iterators in more detail in Chapter 16, but for now, know that `iter` is a method that returns each element in a collection, and `enumerate` wraps the result of `iter` and returns each element as part of a tuple instead, where the first element of the tuple is the index, and the second element is a reference to the element itself.
 This is a bit nicer than calculating the index ourselves.